mrpejker/cardano-e2e-example/tutorial/client_side/5_frontend.rst

 .. figure:: /img/user_interface.png

-All the UI components interact with the modules contained in the ``contractEndpoints`` folder, where the main class and the necessary datatypes are defined.
+All the UI components interact with the modules contained in the ``contractEndpoints`` folder, where the main class and necessary datatypes are defined.

 Main class